Skip to main content

 This deeper level of insight is what allows for a truly personalized protocol.
 It enables a clinical approach that is predictive and proactive, designed to address the root causes of vascular aging before they manifest as irreversible events.

-The key biomarkers for can be organized into several distinct, yet interconnected, categories.
+The key biomarkers for cardiovascular health can be organized into several distinct, yet interconnected, categories.
 Each category represents a different chapter in the story of your vascular health.
 Thinking of them in this way helps to build a coherent narrative of your body’s function.

 • Lipid and Lipoprotein Metrics ∞ This group of tests examines the molecules responsible for transporting fats throughout your bloodstream.
 It moves far beyond the simple concepts of “good” and “bad” cholesterol to assess the actual particles that can contribute to arterial plaque.